gabrielfalcao/lettuce/docs/intro/wtf.rst

         Fill the field "birthday" with "1990/10/05"
         Click on "confirm attendance" button

-As you can notice, scenario outlines are really useful and help you to avoid repetition of text and code.
+As you can notice, scenario outlines are very useful and help you on avoiding text and code repetition

 Steps and its definitions
 =========================